-You can operate the windows and glass sunroof via the door lock.
+With an alarm system or convenient access, the windows and glass sunroof can be operated via the door lock.

 Hold the key in the position for unlocking or locking.

 Watch during the closing process to be sure that no one is injured.
 Releasing the key stops the operation. ◀